Nikhil759/event_management_system/README.md

 - `models/`: Contains the SQLAlchemy models and Pydantic schemas.
 - `db/`: Contains the database connection and session management logic.
 - `tests/`: Contains the unit tests (to be implemented).

+## MVC Architecture in This Project

+This project follows the Model-View-Controller (MVC) architectural pattern, ensuring a clean separation of concerns and maintainability:

+- **Model:**
+  - Defined in the `models/` directory (SQLAlchemy models) and `schemas/` (Pydantic schemas).
+  - Responsible for representing the database structure, data validation, and business logic.

+- **View:**
+  - Implemented in the `api/` directory (FastAPI routers for API endpoints) and `flask_ui.py` (Flask web UI for HTML rendering).
+  - Handles presentation, user/API input, and output formatting (JSON or HTML).

+- **Controller:**
+  - Encapsulated in the `services/` directory.
+  - Contains the business logic, input validation, and orchestrates interactions between models and views.

+This structure makes the codebase modular, scalable, and easy to test or extend.
+Each layer has a clear responsibility, following best practices for professional backend development.

 ## Setup Instructions